 Tips for One Day on Whidbey Island

-Taking a day trip from Seattle to Whidbey Island is fairly easy.
+Taking a day trip from Seattle to Whidbey Island is fairly easy and is one of the best road trips from Seattle that’s short.
 Whidbey Island can be reached by taking your car on a ferry in Mukilteo and enjoying the short 15-minute ride.

 If you’re coming from the peninsula, you’ll take a ferry ride from Port Townsend to Coupeville, which is midway on the island.
 You can also drive around to Deception Pass at the very north end of the island and drive down that way.

 Here are a few tips to keep in mind when planning your Whidbey Island day trip from Seattle.